Saint Louis Billikens: NCAA championships

-Swimming and Diving
+Swimming and diving

-Saint Louis University head swimming and diving coach Jim Halliburton was inducted into the Missouri Sports Hall of Fame on Nov.
+St. Louis University head swimming and diving coach Jim Halliburton was inducted into the Missouri Sports Hall of Fame on Nov.
 5 2018, during a ceremony held at the Chase Park Plaza Hotel in St. Louis.
 Now in his 18th season at Saint Louis, Halliburton has guided the Billiken men’s and women’s teams to more than 500 victories.
 He ranks sixth in career wins among NCAA Division I swim coaches.

 Softball

-The Saint Louis softball team enjoyed the best season in program history in 2010.
-The Billikens established a school record in wins with a 30-26-1 slate and established team records in hits, runs, doubles and home runs.
-As the Number 4 seed in the Atlantic 10 Championships, under the previous Coach, John Conway.
-Currently, the Billikens are coached by Christy Connoyer.
-Most recently lost 9-3 against supposed rival Mizzou.
+Under head coach Christy Connoyer, the Billikens won their first Atlantic 10 Conference regular season title in 2023.
+However, the team has yet to win the Atlantic 10 Conference tournament and subsequently has failed to appear in the NCAA Division I softball tournament.

 Volleyball

 Under head coach Anne Kordes, the women's volleyball team made its first-ever NCAA Tournament appearance in 2006, the program's first post-season bid since earning a spot in the 1995 National Invitation Tournament.
 The Billikens returned to the NCAA Tournament in 2008 and finished the season ranked No. 8 in the RPI and No. 21 in the final Bison/AVCA Coaches Top 25 Poll.
 Kordes led the Billikens back to the NCAA Tournament in 2009, receiving an at-large bid.
 The team plays its home games in the Chaifetz Pavilion on the eastern edge of campus.